1369 words

 No labels.
 No clues.
 Just vibes. 😌

-They group things by color, shape, size — whatever patterns they notice.
-AI does the same.
+They start grouping things.
+By color, by shape, by size, whatever patterns they happen to notice.
+AI does the exact same thing.

 💡 Example:

-Your AI analyzes behavior — how often they buy, what they buy, when they shop — and groups them into categories.
-Now you know who’s your VIP and who’s just here for the flash sales.
+So your AI studies behavior, how often they buy, what they buy, when they shop, and clusters them into groups.
+Suddenly you know who your VIP is and who only shows up for the flash sales.

 🧠 It learns from: raw, unlabeled data